ECE159: Fundamentals of Electric Circuits

 Common electric circuit component diagrams

-• You will learn how to use complex numbers to model AC circuits.
+• You’ll learn how to use complex numbers to model AC circuits.
 Normally, this would involve many difficult computations.
-However, certain types of Faculty-approved calculators can perform almost any complex calculation for you!
+However, certain types of Faculty-approved calculators can perform almost any complex calculation for you.

-• Remember that circuit analysis is a mere representation of the physical world; if during a lab your data is not exactly as you had expected, do not worry!
+• Remember that circuit analysis is a mere representation of the physical world; if during a lab your data is not exactly as you had expected, don’t worry.
 Small sources of error are common.

 More Details

 Technically speaking, you could get through this course just by knowing nodal and mesh analysis.
-However, you will waste considerable time on questions if they’re all that you use.
+However, you’ll waste considerable time on questions if they’re all that you use.
 Pay attention to concepts that can speed up your problem solving.
-Examples include the fact that parallel branches have the same voltage, or that certain Op-amp configurations are designed to perform addition, subtraction, differentiation, and integration.
+Examples include the fact that parallel branches have the same voltage or that certain op-amp configurations are designed to perform addition, subtraction, differentiation, and integration.

 The best way to remember the equations and how they connect is by writing an equation sheet as the course moves on.
-This will also be a helpful resource when you work through the homework problem sets, and on the exams, you will be allowed a single double-sided handwritten aid sheet!
+This will also be a helpful resource when you work through homework problem sets – and on the exams, you will be allowed a single double-sided handwritten aid sheet.

-This course is about problem-solving, which means the more questions you practice, the more you will succeed.
-The lectures are also designed to be very interactive and will focus on working through lots of examples.
+This course is about problem-solving, which means the more questions you practice, the more you’ll succeed.
+The lectures are also designed to be interactive and will focus on working through lots of examples.
 Find past ECE159 midterms and exams on courses.skule.ca.

 Like classical mechanics, which you’ll learn in PHY180, introductory circuits is a very old and standard course.
 There are many online videos and textbooks that you can use if you’re struggling with a concept and need a new perspective.